STUDENT QUESTIONS

 Students can get the public service notation by logging at least 50 eligible law-related volunteer hours in their MJF account.
 The UMN staff attorney will communicate with the registrar to update student transcripts with notations.

 The MJF offices at UMN are located on the fourth floor of Mondale Hall, in room 429.
-You can contact the staff sttorney by stopping into the office or emailing Kendall Hames at uofm@mnjustice.org.
+You can contact the staff attorney by stopping into the office or emailing Kendall Hames at uofm@mnjustice.org.

 Yes.
 Email the UMN staff attorney to get ALP added to your MJF account so you can log your volunteer hours for that experience.